On the propagation of gravitational waves in matter-filled Bianchi I universe: The perturbed metric in the Regge-Wheeler gauge

 \section{The perturbed metric in the Regge-Wheeler gauge}

-We now incorporate small perturbations on the Bianchi I background.
-The perturbed metric can be written as:
+Gravitational waves propagating in the Bianchi I background are represented by small perturbations $ h_{\mu\nu} $, and the perturbed metric is defined as:

-where $ g_{\mu\nu}^{(0)} $ is the background metric \eqref{1} and $ h_{\mu\nu} $ denotes the perturbations representing the GWs propagating on it.
-Here $ e $ is a small parameter giving a measure of the strength of the perturbations, and terms of $ \mathcal{O}(e^2) $ are neglected in the calculations.
+Here, $ g_{\mu\nu}^{(0)} $ is the background metric \eqref{1}.
+The smallness of the magnitude of the perturbations is indicated by the parameter $ e $, and all terms of $ \mathcal{O}(e^2) $ are to be neglected in the calculations.

-The Regge-Wheeler gauge was introduced to find the canonical form of the axial and polar waves.
-The $ t $ and $ r $-solutions separated out as product in the final expressions.
-In this scheme \cite{RW}, under a rotation of the frame about the origin, the components $ h_{00} $, $ h_{01} $, $ h_{11} $ of the perturbation matrix transform like scalars, $ (h_{02} $, $ h_{03} $) and ($ h_{12} $, $ h_{13} $) transform like vectors, and $ h_{22} $, $ h_{23} $ and $ h_{33} $ transform like a second-order tensor.
-These scalars, vectors and tensors were expressed in terms of spherical harmonics $ Y_{lm} $ where $ l $ is the angular momentum and $ m $ is its projection on the $ z $-axis.
-Since all values of $ m $ yield the same radial equation, the value $ m=0 $ was chosen, as a result of which the $ \phi $-dependence disappeared.
-Even after these simplifications, the axial waves were given by three unknown functions of $ r $, and the polar waves contained seven unknown functions.
+As explained in Ref.\cite{RW}, the components of the perturbation matrix transform differently under a rotation of the frame about the origin.
+For example, $ h_{00} $, $ h_{01} $, $ h_{11} $ transform like scalars, $ (h_{02} $, $ h_{03} $) and ($ h_{12} $, $ h_{13} $) transform like vectors, and $ h_{22} $, $ h_{23} $ and $ h_{33} $ like a second-order tensor.
+These are decomposed in terms of spherical harmonics $ Y_{lm} $ ($ l $ is the angular momentum and $ m $ is its projection on the $ z $-axis), and grouped according to odd or even parity.
+It is then found that the axial waves are given by three unknown functions of $ r $, and the polar waves by seven unknown functions.
+At this point, the Regge-Wheeler gauge is introduced to find the canonical form of the axial and polar waves.
+Subsequently, the $ t $ and $ r $-solutions separate out as product in the final expressions.

-In case of the odd (or axial) waves, there are only two non-zero components of $ h_{\mu\nu} $ \cite{M2} denoted by:
+For odd (or axial) waves, the matrix $ h_{\mu\nu} $ has only two non-zero components \cite{M2} represented by: Thus the background metric \eqref{1} in the presence of the axial perturbations is given by: